Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Introduction

+\begin{itemize} \item in Section 2 we introduce the kind of systems we consider in the paper.
+Essentially, these are skew product maps, with a base map satisfying a Lasota-Yorke inequality with respect to suitable spaces (piecewise expanding maps e.g.) and the fibers are contracted;

-The paper is structured as follows: in Section 3 we introduce the functional spaces we consider; in Section 4 we show the basic properties of the transfer operator when applied to these spaces.
-In particular we see that there is a useful \textquotedblleft Perron-Frobenius\textquotedblright-like formula.
-In Section 5 we see the basic properties of the iteration of the transfer operator on the spaces we consider.
-In particular we see Lasota-Yorke inequalities and a convergence to equilibrium statement.
-In Section 6 we use the convergence to equilibrium and the Lasota-Yorke inequalities to prove the spectral gap.
-In Section \ref {last} we present an application of our construction, showing a spectral gap for 2-dimensional Lorenz-like maps (piecewise $C^{1+\alpha }$ hyperbolic maps with unbounded expansion and contraction rates).
-In Section \ref {realast} we apply our construction to a class of piecewise $C^{2}$ Lorenz-like maps.
-We prove stronger (bounded variation) regularity results for the iteration of probability measures on that systems, and use this to prove a strong statistical stability statement with respect to deterministic perturbations: we establish a modulus of continuity $\delta \log \delta $ for the variation of the physical measure in weak space ($L^{1}(I,Lip(I)^{\prime })$) after \ a \textquotedblleft size $\delta $\textquotedblright perturbation. \ We remark that a qualitative statement, for a class of similar maps was given in \cite{AS}.
+\item in Section 3 we introduce the functional spaces used in the paper and discussed in the previous paragraphs;

+\item in Section 4 we show the basic properties of the transfer operator when applied to these spaces.
+In particular we see that there is an useful \textquotedblleft Perron-Frobenius\textquotedblright-like formula (see Proposition \ref{niceformulaab}) .

+\item In Section 5 we see the basic properties of the iteration of the transfer operator on the spaces we consider.
+In particular we see \emph{ Lasota-Yorke inequalities and a convergence to equilibrium statement} (see Propositions \ref{lasotaoscilation2} and \ref{5.8}).

+\item In Section 6 we use the convergence to equilibrium and the Lasota-Yorke inequalities to prove the \emph{spectral gap} for the transfer operator associated to the system restricted to a suitable strong space (see Theorems \ref{spgap} and \ref{speclinf}).

+\item In Section \ref{last} we present an application of our construction, showing a \emph{spectral gap for 2-dimensional Lorenz-like maps} (piecewise $ C^{1+\alpha }$ hyperbolic maps with unbounded expansion and contraction rates).

+\item In Section \ref{realast} we consider similar systems with some more regularity.
+We apply our construction to a class of piecewise $C^{2}$, two-dimensional Lorenz-like maps.
+We prove stronger (bounded variation like) regularity results for the iteration of probability measures on that systems, and use this to prove a \emph{quantitative statistical stability} statement with respect to deterministic perturbations: we establish a modulus of continuity $\delta \log \delta $ for the stability of the physical measure in weak space ($L^{1}(I,Lip(I)^{\prime })$) after \ a \textquotedblleft size $\delta $\textquotedblright perturbation (see Theorem \ref{mainstat}).
+Qualitative statements, for classes of similar maps were shown in \cite{AS} and very recently in \cite{BR}. \end{itemize}